-Where repeated incidents of violence occur, including physical aggression or verbal abuse, the Joint Safety and Health Committee, after review of the circumstances, may request a review by the Workers' Compensation Board WorkSafeBC.
+Where repeated incidents of violence occur, including physical aggression or verbal abuse, the Joint Safety and Health Committee, after review of the circumstances, may request a review by WorkSafeBC.

-Where an employee has experienced a critical incident related to their work responsibilities, the Employer will assist the employee to obtain WCB WorkSafeBC counselling and such other support as may be reasonably available.
+Where an employee has experienced a critical incident related to their work responsibilities, the Employer will assist the employee to obtain WorkSafeBC counselling and such other support as may be reasonably available.

-An employee in need of assistance may call the WorkSafeBC Critical Incident Response pager.
+An employee in need of assistance may call the WorkSafeBC Critical Incident Response pager 1-888-922-3700.
 The Employer will post the current pager contact information at all worksites.